Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 This team was formed anew and in a remote working context and given the novelty of it, I took the occasion for rethinking some team-working approaches including the infamous remote daily.

-Like many people in my field, I've worked remotely since the beginning of 2020 and therefore I had a good amount of time for developing some ideas regarding the remote daily.
+For having a common ground, the remote daily is the transposition, in form of a video call, of the classic daily or standup.

 ## Why remote daily sucks
 ### Collaborative messaging systems
 Dailies require people to interrupt whatever they are doing for attending a meeting to explain what they are doing.

-I think it made a lot of sense when we didn't have collaborative messaging tools like Slack or MS Teams.
+This made a lot of sense when our workflows didn't include collaborative messaging tools like Slack or MS Teams.

-Those tools allow us to stay connected constantly to a flow of messages from every side of an organization and to asynchronously communicate with whomever, asking for help, sending structured messages and so on.
+Those tools allow us to stay connected constantly to a flow of information from every corner of an organization and to asynchronously communicate with whoever just by dropping a message.

-Given these premises, I don't get why having a synchronous meeting could be more effective than dropping a message somewhere.
+With such tools and approaches to communication, having a synchronous meeting where people should not discuss things but just report states seems quite a waste of time and concentration.

 ### Fear of missing a meeting
 In a remote organization, it's easy to imagine that someone is not doing his part.